-In March 2020, the Commission published the EU Circular Economy Action plan.
-This is part of the European Green Deal, and list initiatives that will impact our industry in the coming years.
+In March 2020, the Commission published the EU Circular Economy Action Plan.
+This is part of the European Green Deal, and lists initiatives that will impact our industry in the coming years.

 The circular economy action plan is an ambitious document.
 It looks at reducing the consumption of resources, reducing waste and increasing circularity in the EU economy.
 One of the key areas of the circular economy action plan relates to waste.
 This builds on the Circular Economy package which had set several targets for recycling of municipal and packaging waste, reducing the amount sent to landfill and the revision of the Waste Framework Directive in 2018.

 The European cement industry is continuously using waste as a resource, thanks to what is called "co-processing".
 Co-processing is the use of waste as raw material, or as a source of energy, or both to replace natural mineral resources (material recycling) and fossil fuels such as coal, petroleum and gas (energy recovery) in industrial processes.
-CEMBUREAU is very much in favour of legislation which recognises in addition to energy recovery this form of material recycling and its contribution towards achieving Europe's ambitious recycling targets.
+CEMBUREAU strongly supports legislation that recognises, in addition to energy recovery, this form of material recycling and its contribution towards achieving Europe's ambitious recycling targets.
 Some Member States (like France) already account for the recycling of the inorganic content of end-of-life tyres in cement manufacturing.

 CEMBUREAU’s aim is to get recognition at EU level.
 In article 11 of the revised Waste Framework Directive the following paragraph is added: “By 31 December 2028, … the Commission shall assess co-processing technology that allows the incorporation of minerals in the co-incineration process of municipal waste.
 Where a reliable methodology can be found, as part of this review, the Commission shall consider whether such minerals may be counted towards recycling targets.”
 As a result, CEMBUREAU is looking forward to being part of the discussions with the European Commission in its work regarding the assessment described in the article 11 of the revised Waste Framework Directive.